Last Updated On: April 26th, 2022

 - Salvia can look great by either surrounding groups of Black-eyed Susan's or the other way around, mainly because of their long spires or spikes of small flowers for a textural difference and you can go for your school's colors.

 - Whether planted on the side or in front of your Black-eyed Susan's, Salvia can make your Susan's the show-stoppers in your garden every time.

 Lavender - Flowers come in Purple or, if you like, Lavender.

 - Like Salvia, Lavender can really accentuate and bring any Black-eyed Susan's beauty forward to any admirer with it's spikes or spires of pink flowers, but with a softer feel than Salvia.

 - Planting your Lavender away from your Black-eyed Susan plants is probably your best plan due to how fast they can grow and spread.
 Give your lavender plants plenty of room to spread and expand into so they don't over grow your Black-eyed Susan's.

-Agastache Texas Hummingbird Mint - Flower color is Pink.
+Agastache Texas Hummingbird Mint - Flower color is Blue and other colors.